You have come to the right place if you are looking for a RealScout review.

-When you click on the picture of the home or the home address, you will see all the pictures and can access more information.
+When you click on the picture of the home or the home address, you can see all the pictures and access more information.

-Once clicked, you get to the property detail page where you have a button for scheduling a showing.
+Once clicked, you get to the property detail page, where you find a button for scheduling a showing.

 This will bring up a calendar view, where you can select a date when you would like to participate in a showing.

-In the same box, you can also send a message to the broker and propose the best times for the showing.
+In the same box, you can also message the broker and propose the best times for the showing.

-As a side note, in my opinion, this could be optimized by connecting directly to a scheduling app, to avoid too much messaging back and forth.
+As a side note, I think this could be optimized by connecting directly to a scheduling app to avoid too much messaging back and forth.

 Once the potential buyer filled this form, the agent/broker firm receives an email notification.

-The next thing a potential buyer can do is leaving feedback (1-5 stars) and a comment.
+The next thing a potential buyer can do is leave feedback (1-5 stars) and a comment.

-If the potential buyer doesn’t want to see a home again in the search, it can be hidden by clicking on the “Hide” button.
+If the potential buyer doesn’t want to see the home again in the search, it can be hidden by clicking the “Hide” button.